briandipalma/flux-for-components/README.md

 into stores when it creates them.
 This is useful for deserialized components.
 * It makes server side rendering simpler, as you create classes per request.
 Using a singleton would result in shared state for each request until the server is restarted.
+* For framework creators this approach could allow the consumers of the framework components to provide their own versions of the actors.
+This would require a way for consumers to hook into the actor registration phase.

 ## Right tool for the job

 There is clearly an overhead to building components in this fashion.
-So it's important to point out that this isn't meant to be the one true way to build components.
-In fact it would be more accurate
+So it's important to point out that this isn't meant to be the one true way to build all components.

-For simple to medium complexity components this approach might not be work the overhead - in fact pure React without Flux might be enough.
+* For simple to medium complexity components pure React might suffice.
+Components where data flows downward through a parent component and there is low need for upward communication between components.